-simp only [vcomp\eq\comp, comp\app, id\app', id\comp].
+simp only [vcomp_eq_comp, comp_app, id_app', id_comp].

-Upon examination, they realized that they now needed to refer to the lemma comp\app as Nat-Trans.comp\app instead, likely due to a namespace change.
+Upon examination, they realized that they now needed to refer to the lemma comp_app as Nat-Trans.comp_app instead, likely due to a namespace change.
 They could just make the fix within the simp only, but they opted to instead replace the line with just a simp, which automatically figures out the correct name.
-(Immediately after, they further refactored their proof to replace simp and the line preceding in their proof with the proof search tactic aesop\cat.)
+(Immediately after, they further refactored their proof to replace simp and the line preceding in their proof with the proof search tactic aesop_cat.)
 That is, more automated tactics are sometimes preferable because they are more robust to certain kinds of changes.

 Conversely, simp only may be preferable in other cases.
 L10 briefly had a simp in the middle of their proof, but they converted it into a simp only.
 They explained that they did not want to leave a "raw simp in the middle", which simplifies the goal but does not solve it, since if the behavior of simp changes internally, then this can cause problems later in the proof.
-(This is consistent with Lean's official recommendation to avoid "non-terminal" simps.)
-That is, more restrictive, less automated tactics like simp only may assist with failure localization.
+(This is consistent with Lean's official recommendation4 to avoid "non-terminal" simps.)
+That is, more restrictive, less automated tactics such as simp only may assist with failure localization.